 An inmate works inside the laundry at the Campbell County Jail on July 25, 2015.

 Jody Black, a Campbell County High student, welds a panel on a smoker Friday during a Skills USA fabrication competition at the Gillette College Technology Education Center.

 Miya Conneley mixes paint on her arm Thursday while working on a mural inside classroom at Sage Valley Junior High School.
 The ninth-grader recently won a Veterans of Foreign Wars Young American Creative Patriotic Art Contest which includes a $10,000 scholarship.

-Storm clouds move southeast across Gillette on Wednesday bringing frequent lightning, heavy rains and hail in some areas.
-The dense cloud pictured is not a funnel cloud, but a shelf cloud caused by a strong downdraft inside the storm, said meteorologist Aaron Ward, with the National Weather Service, in Rapid City, S.D.
+A storm cell moves southeast across Gillette on Wednesday bringing frequent lightening, heavy rains and hail in some areas.
+The dense cloud pictured is not a funnel cloud, but a shelf cloud caused by a strong downdraft inside the storm, said meteorologist Aaron Ward, with the National Weather Service, in Rapid City, South Dakota.

 A familiar scene is reflected in abicycle mirror outside the Classic Riders clubhouse in Brooklyn, N.Y.

 A rainbow trout wriggles out of Steve Diekema’s net into the lake.